-Uttar Pradesh: Police inspector killed as protest over illegal slaughter houses turns violent
+Uttar Pradesh: Cop, protester killed as protest over illegal slaughter houses turns violent

-Bulandshahr, Dec 3: One police inspector was killed during a clash with people protesting against illegal slaughter houses in Bulandshahr district, Uttar Pradesh.
+Bulandshahr, Dec 3: One police inspector and a protester were killed in a clash between police and people protesting against illegal slaughter house in Bulandshahr district, Uttar Pradesh.

 District Magistrate Bulandshahr Anuj Jha said that one police inspector was killed in the violence, reports news agency ANI.